Skip to content

 Introduction

-polycss renders textured 3D meshes in the DOM.
-No WebGL, no canvas-as-scene — the rendered output is a tree of standard DOM elements (atlas-backed <i> sprites for both textured and flat-color faces) positioned with transform: matrix3d(...).
-Each polygon is one DOM node you can target with CSS, attach event handlers to, and inspect in DevTools.
+PolyCSS renders 3D meshes in the DOM.
+No WebGL, no canvas-as-scene: the rendered output is a tree of standard DOM elements positioned with transform: matrix3d(...).
+Each visible polygon becomes one leaf DOM node you can inspect in DevTools, target with CSS, or attach events to.

-polycss is vanilla-first.
-The default entry point is custom elements (<poly-scene>, <poly-mesh>, <poly-polygon>) plus an imperative createPolyScene API — no framework required.
+PolyCSS is vanilla-first.
+The default entry point is custom elements (<poly-camera>, <poly-scene>, <poly-mesh>, <poly-polygon>, controls, helpers, and shapes) plus imperative APIs such as createPolyCamera, createPolyScene, and createPolyOrbitControls: no framework required.
 First-class bindings for React and Vue ship as separate packages on top of the same engine.
 Pick whatever fits your stack.

 Terminal window